StackHawk

 Validate Inputs

-Never assume input from outside of the system is legitimate and to be trusted.
+Never assume user inputs from outside of the system are legitimate and to be trusted.
 Always validate incoming data to ensure it is not malicious and cannot impact your application or your users.
 Input validation alone is not a complete defense against XSS attacks, but will help reduce the impact if an attacker identifies a XSS bug.

 Use a Content Security Policy